General information about exports

 Every wine leaving Australia as part of a shipment of more than 100 litres must be registered with Wine Australia prior to export.
 In order to obtain approval, a Continuing Approval Application (CAA) for each product must be forwarded to the Wine Australia Compliance Centre.
 The application requires analysis details for each wine and the compositional details of the vintage, variety and geographical indication of the wine.
 Registered products are issued a Continuing Approval Number.

 The CAA can be submitted online via the Wine Export Approval system or by form.
-A proforma CAA is available from your analyst or Wine Australia at http://www.wineaustralia.com.
-It can be found at this website through the Export Wine section under fees and forms.
+A proforma CAA is available from your analyst or from Wine Australia at http://www.wineaustralia.com.
+It can be found at this website through the Regulatory Services section under Exporting Wine, fees and forms.

 Return the completed Shipping Application to Wine Australia for an Export Permit Number (EPN).
 This number must be quoted when applying for an Export Declaration Number (EDN) [also known as a Customs Authority Number (CAN)] to the Australian Customs Service (ACS).
 The EDN is obtained by completing the Export Declaration either electronically or manually.